zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboarding-with-spring-boot-enabler.md

 Use either _Gradle_ or _Maven_ build automation systems to manage your project builds.

-**Note:** You can download the selected enabler artifact from the Giza Artifactory or  if you decide to build the API ML from source, you are required to publish the enabler artifact to your Artifactory.
+**Note:** You can download the selected enabler artifact from the Giza Artifactory.
+Alternatively, if you decide to build the API ML from source, you are required to publish the enabler artifact to your Artifactory.
 Publish the enabler artifact by using the _Gradle_ tasks provided in the source code.

 ### Gradle build automation system
 Use the following procedure to use _Gradle_ as your build automation system.